citp/privacy-policy-historical/t/tr/tra/tradedoubler.com.md

   * If you are a Client you may be required to provide us with personal and corporate information, such as name, address, email address and other account information, in order to be able to access and use our services;
   * As part of our sales efforts, we may collect and store data through online forms for contact purposes;
   * If you are a prospect Client, you may provide us with personal data through this Site when applying to join our network;
   * You may provide us with personal data when you send us inquiries relating to our services or in relation to this Privacy Policy.
+The collection of personal data is based on legitimate interest according to the above and for the performance of a contract to which you and Tradedoubler are the parties.
+  * The collection of personal data is based on legitimate interest according to the above and for the performance of a contract to which you and TradeDoubler are the parties.